sheriffMoose/storybook-extras/packages/angular/README.md

 ## Credits

--   Thanks for `JS Devtools` for their amazing `coverage istanbul loader`.
+-   Thanks for `JS Devtools` for their amazing `coverage istanbul loader`, we are also working on integration this instrumentation into `@storybook/addon-coverage`.
--   Thanks for `@storybook/addon-backgrounds` for the inspiration.
+-   Thanks for `@storybook/addon-backgrounds` for the inspiration for the `wrappers selector` feature.
 -   This would not have been possible without the official `@storybook/angular` framework.
 -   Thanks for the team behind the official `Storybook Addon Kit` specially [`@winkerVSbecks`](https://github.com/winkerVSbecks) for the amazing work they put into this kit that was very helpful for generating this addon.

 ## Roadmap
 Please feel free to request features, I will try to add them as soon as humanly possible.
 Currently the following features are in my pipeline:
 - UI representation of Angular Service.
-- Swagger UI integration.
+- UI representation for Issues/Pull Requests (Github/Bitbucket/Jira)
+- Coverage Enhancements
+- Story Source representation